A naive p-adic height on the Jacobians of curves of genus 2: Introduction

 which is not quadratic but is ``quasi-quadratic'' (see \cite[Chapter VI]{silverman2}), where $\cO$ is the identity element of the group law on $E$.
 Then

 for $P \in E(\Q) \setminus \{\cO\}$, where the sum runs over all places of $\Q$.
 The description of the local height at the archimedean place uses the Weierstrass sigma function.

 These constructions can be adapted to define quadratic heights on the Jacobian $J$ of a curve $C$ of genus 2.
-We restrict to curves that can be given by an affine equation of the form
+We restrict to curves over $\Q$ that can be given by an affine equation of the form

 Such a model exists whenever $C$ has a rational Weierstrass point, which in the model becomes the point at infinity $\infty$.
 We assume that the coefficients $f_i$ are in $\Z$.
-Let $\Theta$ denote the theta divisor on $J$, which is the image of the curve $C$ under the Abel-Jacobi map with respect to the point $\infty$.
+Let $\Theta$ denote the theta divisor on $J$, which we take to be the image of the curve $C$ under the Abel--Jacobi map with respect to the point $\infty$.
+For a divisor $D \in \Div(J)$, we write $\supp(D) \subseteq J$ for the closed subset of points that lie on one of the components of $D$.
 Then, similar to \eqref{eq:tate}, a quadratic height function

-can be defined by a limit construction using a naive height function based on the standard height on projective space, evaluated on the image of a point in $J(\Q)$ on the associated Kummer surface as embedded in $\P^3$ \cite[335]{flynnsmart} (see \S \ref{sec:genus2curves}).
+can be defined by a limit construction using a naive height function based on the standard height on projective space, evaluated on the image of a point in $J(\Q)$ on the associated Kummer surface as embedded in $\P^3$ \cite[335]{flynnsmart} (see \S\ref{sec:genus2curves}).
 It can also be recovered as the sum of local heights:

 for $P \in J(\Q) \setminus \supp(\Theta)$, with $\lambda_{J, v} \colon J(\Q_v)\setminus \supp(\Theta) \ra \R$ (see for example \cite[\S 5]{flynnsmart}, or \cite{lang} for the case of general abelian varieties).